Thursday, October 22, 2009

-This is Steamed Glutinous Rice With Chicken, one of my favorite Dim Sum selection.
+This is Steamed Glutinous Rice With Chicken, one of my favorite Dim Sum selections.
 Most Chinese Dim Sum restaurants usually serve them wrapped with lotus leaves.
-Depending on your preference, you can either use pork or chicken meat and maybe add a few slices of thinly cut Chinese sausages (Lap Cheong).
-I steamed the glutinous rice using a few ramekins and small stainless steel bowls, which is the traditional method.
-With the latter, just invert and empty the bowl after steaming and the rice will come out as shown in the picture above.
-My kids were not too bothered with the presentation, so they just enjoyed the ones steamed in the ramekins.
+Depending on your preference, you can either use pork or chicken meat and maybe add a few slices of thinly cut Chinese's sausages (Lap Cheong).
+I steamed the glutinous rice using a few aluminum tart pan, and small stainless steel bowls, which is the traditional method.
+Just invert and empty the bowl into a serving plate after steaming and the rice will come out as shown in the picture above.
 Try it.

 Ingredients